AnastasiaHaller/redux-fundamentals-app/README.md

-<b>Counter:</b> A simple counter app developed as a learning project while following the 'From Zero to Professional' course on Udemy.
+<b>Counter:</b> A simple counter app developed as a learning project while following the 'Modern React - From Zero to Professional' course on Udemy.
 Focusing on learning Redux.

 <b>Technologies Used:</b>